 I had the red curry with chicken.
 Again, an odd sweetness permeated this dish.
 But I loved how it had lots of vegetables not otherwise usually included in Thai curry, like snow peas, zucchini, green beans.
 The curry was pretty spicy, which I didn't realize at first, but I was definitely sweating by the end.
 And I had a lot to take home as leftovers, which is key.

 Elizabeth had the Larb Gai, which was a pretty good, juicy version.
-There was a weird grittiness to the dish... like a powdered spice?
-Or ground lemongrass?
-Weird.
+But the ground rice powder gave the dish an unpleasant grittiness.

 So!
 All in all, there was a lot of weirdness, but the food was good (pho is best!).
 I'm not handing out any awards yet, but I don't see this place being in the top 3.
 The prices are better than Sala Thai, the ambiance is super weird (hey, maybe you're into that), and the food is OK.
 Grade: B